 Item # Requirement Location in SWPPP Addressed?
-Deficiencies Requiring Document(s) authorized non-storm water will be used including the type Locations and sources of run-on to the site from adjacent property that may contain qualities of pollutants (e.g., sediment, fertilizers, and or pesticides, paints, solvents, fuels) which could be exposed to rainfall, or snowmelt, and could be discharged from the construction site.
-Locations of all waters of the U.S. on the site as well as those within 2,500 feet of the site boundary that may be affected Locations of existing public water system (PWS) drinking water protection areas (DWPA)for PWS sources (e.g., springs, wells, or surface water intakes) that intersect the boundary of the proposed project/permit area Locations where storm water and/or authorized non-storm water discharges to waters of the U.S. or an MS4 Locations of Sampling Points (if applicable) Areas where final stabilization has been accomplished and no further construction-phase permit requirements apply.
-Item # Requirement Location in SWPPP Addressed?
-Deficiencies Requiring Document(s)
+Deficiencies Requiring Document(s) □ Locations where authorized non-storm water will be used including the type □ Locations of all waters of the U.S. on the site as well as those within 2,500 feet of the site boundary that may be affected □ Locations of existing public water system (PWS) drinking water protection areas (DWPA) for PWS sources (e.g., springs, wells, or surface water intakes) that intersect the boundary of the proposed project/permit area □ Locations where storm water and/or authorized non-storm water discharges to waters of the U.S. or an MS4 □ Locations of Sampling Points (if applicable) □ Areas where final stabilization has been accomplished and no further construction-phase permit requirements Document(s) 6.0 Di apply.
+SCHARGES 20 Does the project include oth asphalt/concrete plants, the No; If no, skip to Item 2 Yes: asphalt plant, SWPPP musi 1. t state this) CGI P 1.4.2.3. no dedicated 20a Does the SWPPP describe and identify the location of discharges associated with support activities?
+No Yes, but deficient Yes 2021 CGP: 1.4.2.3 & 5.3.8 DOT&PF Spec 641- 2.01 21 Does the project include au SWPPP must state this) No; If no, skip to Item 2.
+Yes; If yes, address Item 2. storm water dis charges? (note: if there are none, the